classner/DijkstraIndexing.jl/README.md

 after the last array element, making the notation concise.
 That means, that `A[end]` will throw an exception and the last sequence element is accessed with `A[end-1]` (this is consistent with, e.g., Python access for A[-1]).

+### Why not custom-index arrays

+See [here](https://en.wikipedia.org/wiki/Zero-based_numbering).
+If you can create your own objects and use them in your own library, this may be the best solution.
+If you receive objects to index from another library, however, and do not want to wrap them or pass them on to a library that doesn't support these general iterators (yet), problems may arise.

+### Is there a performance overhead?

+Since the macro is executed at compile time to rewrite the code, there's no runtime overhead.

+## Credits

+This code is based on a [gist](https://gist.github.com/albop/7525675) by Pablo Winant.